Starpaul20/Favorite-Threads/README.txt

 ## UPDATING ##

-If you're updating from version 2.1 and above, you only need to overwrite old files with the new ones, no need to deactivate.
-If you're updating from any version older than 2.1, you must first deactivate the plugin (do not uninstall), upload all new files and reactivate.
+If you're updating from any previous version, you must first deactivate the plugin (do not uninstall), upload all new files and reactivate.